qubic/go-data-publisher/tick-data-publisher/README.md

 ## Configuration options

 You can use command line properties or environment variables.
-Environment variables need to be prefixed with `QUBIC_TRANSACTIONS_CONSUMER_`.
+Environment variables need to be prefixed with `QUBIC_TICK_DATA_PUBLISHER_`.

 The following properties (with defaults) can be set: